JaxWau/Topic-of-Choice/Hypothesis and Workplan.md

 Original Data: https://www.ncbi.nlm.nih.gov/bioproject/565770
 Paper for OG data: There is no paper for this study.
 There are a total of 6 runs within this study.
 Unknown if all should be done or if just to focus on one?

-Primary literature that will help me in proving my hyothesis.
+Primary literature that will help me in proving my hyothesis that withaferin A could be used in cancer treatment by modifying gene expression.
 1. Withaferin A Induces Cell Death Selectively in Androgen-Independent Prostate Cancer Cells but Not in Normal Fibroblast Cells
 2. Par-4-Dependent Apoptosis by the Dietary Compound Withaferin A in Prostate Cancer Cells
 3. Withaferin A-Induced Apoptosis in Human Breast Cancer Cells Is Mediated by Reactive Oxygen Species